-The work that has been carried out in the scope of T5.3 ("Declarative Real-Time Data Analytics") has relied on the outcomes of the tasks of WP2 that define the overall user stories and requirements of the use cases of INFINITECH and has been aligned with the INFINITECH RA that was previously introduced in D2.13 ("INFINITECH Reference Architecture - I"), under the scope of T2.7 ("Reference Architecture for BigData, AI and IoT in Financial Services Industry").
-Apart from this, it relies on the outcomes of T3.1 ("Framework for Seamless Data Management and HTAP"), which implements the Hybrid Transactional and Analytical Processing (HTAP) framework that allows on the one hand for data ingestion at very high rates, and on the other hand, the combination of operational with analytical operations.
+The work that has been carried out in the scope of T5.3 ("Declarative Real-Time Data Analytics") relies on the outcomes of the tasks of WP2, which define the overall user stories and requirements of the use cases of INFINITECH, and has been aligned with the INFINITECH RA that was previously introduced in D2.13 ("INFINITECH Reference Architecture - I"), under the scope of T2.7 ("Reference Architecture for BigData, AI and IoT in Financial Services Industry").
+Apart from this, it relies on the outcomes of T3.1 ("Framework for Seamless Data Management and HTAP"), which implements the Hybrid Transactional and Analytical Processing (HTAP) framework that allows, on one hand, for data ingestion at very high rates, and on the other hand, the combination of operational with analytical workloads.
 The output of this task will be also beneficial to T3.3 ("Integrated Querying of Streaming Data and Data at Rest") that implements the unified data query processing framework, which in turn allows the correlation streaming with batch processing.
-In particular, the provision of real-time analytical operations in real-time, with the minimum latency possible.
+In particular, the provision of real-time analytics via the online aggregates can be used in query processing, as it allows for the execution of analytical operations in real-time, with the minimum latency possible.
 Finally, this task also gives input to T5.2 ("Incremental and Parallel Data Analytics"), as the latter depends on real-time analytics for the effective parallelization of its algorithms.

 1.3.
-Updates from the previous version (D5.4)
+Updates from the previous version (D5.5)